csbhr/FFHQ-UV/README.md

 ## Updates
+[2022-02-22] Since Microsoft Face API is not accessible for new users, we will provide project details of the FFHQ-UV dataset creation pipeline in the near future, including inversion latents/faces, detected face attributes, sample correspondence, etc.
 [2022-01-19] The source codes are available.
 [2022-12-16] The OneDrive download link is available.
 [2022-12-16] The AWS CloudFront download link is offline.